davidk/slic3r-action/gcode/README.md

 }

 # OPTIONAL: 'EXTRA_SLICER_ARGS' is an optional parameter for passing any other arguments to the slic3r
-# N.B. --print-center 100,100 on a small print may center the object on the thermistor,
+# N.B.
+Prusa i3s --print-center 100,100 on a small print may center the object on the thermistor,
 # leading to a thermal runaway error (if the part cooling fan is running)
 # the default has been adjusted to --print-center 125,105
 action "batterybox" {